vishnuram1999/audits/Checklist.md

     - [ ] To avoid overflow/underflow it is better to do all calculations in the uint256 type (type conversions and use SafeCast)
     - [ ] No storage `__gap` variable for upgradable contract might lead to storage slot collision
     - [ ] Check the size of `__gap`s in each upgradable logic contract to maintain the code
+    - [ ] Always use the upgradeable versions of the openzeppelin contracts if using UUPSUpgradeable.
+    - [ ] Use `initializer` modifier in the `initialize` function

   - [ ] High severity issue checks